tayganr/purviewlab/modules/module08.md

     ![Scan Progress](../images/module08/08.19-scan-progress.png)

-7. Once the scan is complete, navigate to your storage account within the Azure Portal, select **Storage Explorer**, expand **CONTAINERS** and select **insights-logs-scanstatuslogevent**, navigate down the folder hierarchy until you reach a JSON document (e.g. `PT1H.json`).
+7. Once the scan is complete, navigate to your storage account within the Azure Portal, select **Storage browser**, expand **Blob containers** and select **insights-logs-scanstatuslogevent**, navigate down the folder hierarchy until you reach a JSON document (e.g. `PT1H.json`).

     ![Storage Explorer](../images/module08/08.20-storage-explorer.png)

-8. Download and open a local copy of the JSON document to see the details (e.g. dataSourceName, dataSourceType, assetsDiscovered, scanTotalRunTimeInSeconds, etc).
+8. Download and open a local copy of the JSON document with your choice of text editor (e.g. Notepad++, VSCode, etc) to see details such as dataSourceName, dataSourceType, assetsDiscovered, scanTotalRunTimeInSeconds, and more.

     ![Event JSON](../images/module08/08.21-event-json.png)